Anamorphic format: History

-The process of anamorphosing optics was developed by Henri Chrétien during World War I to provide a wide angle viewer for military tanks.
+The process of anamorphosing optics was developed by Henri Chrétien during the First World War to provide a wide angle viewer for military tanks.
 The optical process was called Hypergonar by Chrétien and was capable of showing a field of view of 180 degrees.
-After the war, the technology was first used in a cinematic context in the short film To Build a Fire (based on the 1908 Jack London story of the same name) in 1927 by Claude Autant-Lara.
+After the war, the technology was first used in a cinema in the short film To Build a Fire (based on the 1908 Jack London story of the same name) in 1927 by Claude Autant-Lara.

 In the 1920s, phonograph and motion picture pioneer Leon F. Douglass also created special effects and anamorphic widescreen motion picture cameras.
-However, how this relates to the earlier French invention, and later development, is unclear.
+How this relates to the earlier French invention and later development, is unclear.

 Anamorphic widescreen was not used again for cinematography until 1952 when Twentieth Century-Fox bought the rights to the technique to create its CinemaScope widescreen technique.
 CinemaScope was one of many widescreen formats developed in the 1950s to compete with the popularity of television and bring audiences back to the cinema.
 The Robe, which premiered in 1953, was the first feature film released that was filmed with an anamorphic lens.